-ELECTRONICS I. An inquiry-based approach to the study of electronics including transistors, integrated circuits, and digital logic.
-Prerequisite: None.
+ELECTRONICS I. AAn inquiry-based approach to the study of electronics including transistors, integrated circuits, and digital logic.
+Prerequisite: none.
+Not open to juniors or seniors without prior consent from the professor.

 PHYSICS 107.
 (3) ENERGY AND THE ENVIRONMENT.
 An